 1990's, that culminated with the 2000-02 bear market, and the maelstrom in the financial markets that began in late 2007.
-To determine how the hypothetical Dividend Growers performed during these difficult market scenarios, the nineteen and a half-year period was segmented into five-year periods.
+To determine how the hypothetical Dividend Growers performed during these difficult market scenarios, the twenty-one year period was segmented into five-year periods plus 2010 as a stand alone.

 As the analysis in figure four (on the next page) illustrates, the return for the hypothetical Dividend Growers, as represented by the Dividend Aristocrats Index, outperformed in three of the four periods.
-It only underperformed during 1995-1999, when investors were infatuated with high growth stocks that fueled the internet bubble and lead to the 2000-02 bear market.
-While the Dividend Growers didn't keep pace during this period of "irrational exuberance," they produced an attractive total return of 19.50%.
+It only underperformed during 1995-1999, when investors were infatuated with high-growth stocks that fueled the internet bubble and lead to the 2000-02 bear market.
+While the Dividend Growers didn't keep pace during this period of "irrational exuberance," they produced an attractive total return of 19.48%.